If you are looking for a great destination to visit during the winter months I highly recommend Hocking Hills in Ohio.

-If you are traveling with kids, Ash Cave and Conkles Hollow Gorge trail are two short hikes that are a great place to start.
+If you are traveling with kids, Ash Cave and Conkles Hollow Gorge trails are two short hikes that are a great place to start.
 Short hikes are one of the best ways to keep kids walking vs. being carried.

-These hikes are also a great place to start for anyone who needs an ADA accessible trail for a wheelchair or stroller.
+These hikes are also a great place to start for anyone who needs an ADA-accessible trail for a wheelchair or stroller.
 That way they can make lots of stops with ease if needed.

 You can Find Parking Near the Trailheads